albertlauncher/documentation/src/_docs/python.md

 ### The Python module interface

-This is how your python module has to look to be applicable as extension:
+This is how your Python module has to look to be applicable as extension:

 Attribute | Description
 --- | ---
 `handleQuery(Query)`|**Mandatory function**.
 This is the crucial part of a Python module.
 When the user types a query, this function is called with a query object representing the current query execution.
 This function should return a list of Item objects.
 See the Item class section below.
 `initialize()`|Optional function.
 This function is called when the extension is loaded.
+Although you could technically run your initialization code in global scope, it is recommended to initialize your extension in this function.
+If your extension fails to initialize you can raise exceptions here, which are displayed to the user.
 `finalize()`|Optional function.
 This function is called when the extension is unloaded.
 `__doc__`|The docstring of the module is used as description of the extension.
 This string will be displayed to the user.
 `__iid__`|**Mandatory variable** (string).
 This variable has to hold the interface version the extension implements.